• ECTS

 3. Decision-making aspects.

-a) Decision (ranking), losses, decision rules (assignment), risks.
+a) Decision (classification), losses, decision rules (allocation), risks.

 b) Choosing the right number of components for the decision.